Convex-Concave Min-Max Stackelberg Games: Preliminaries

-\fi \end{definition} Intuitively, a $(\varepsilon, \delta)$-Stackelberg equilibrium is a point at which the $\outer$-player's (resp.\ $\inner$-player's) payoff is no more than $\varepsilon$ (resp.\ $\delta$) away from its optimum.
-By \Cref{stackleberg-existence}, a $(0,0)$-Stackelberg equilibrium is guaranteed to exist in min-max Stackelberg, its value is unique, and by \Cref{prop:stackelberg_convex} the set of Stackelberg equilibria is compact and convex.
+Intuitively, a $(\varepsilon, \delta)$-Stackelberg equilibrium is a point at which the $\outer$-player's (resp.\ $\inner$-player's) payoff is no more than $\varepsilon$ (resp.\ $\delta$) away from its optimum.
+A $(0,0)$-Stackelberg equilibrium is simply called a \mydef{Stackelberg equilibrium}.